-Designed by Rob Brown of Casey Brown Architecture with construction by Moneghittie Built, this impressive construction is built on an 8x8 metre plot and features two levels, with a corrugated iron roof that wraps around the entire house to protect it from fire and help with water flow to nearby rainwater tanks.
+Designed by Rob Brown of Casey Brown Architecture with construction by Moneghittie Built, this luxe take on a classic Aussie bush/beach shack is built on an 8×8 metre plot over three levels, with a corrugated iron roof that wraps around the entire house to protect it from fire and help with water flow to nearby rainwater tanks.

 The main room comprises of a dining, kitchen and living area, with a small bathroom and pantry to the back.
-The room is double the height of a standard room and creates an open and airy feel and enables spectacular ocean views.
+The primary room is double the height of a standard room and creates an open and airy feel with spectacular floor-to-ceiling water views.
 Below this living space is the master bedroom which opens onto a sandstone terrace made from materials sourced from the island.

 The interior includes birch plywood walls, timber flooring and concrete benches, with spotted gum used both internally and externally as flooring, decking and to construct the doors and windows.
-The natural colours tie in with the bush environment surrounding the home and give it a warm feel.
+The natural colours tie in with the bush environment surrounding the home to lend it a warm, summery feel.

-As the property can only be accessed by boat there is limited electricity and none of the usual perks found at your average holiday home.
-For this, reason there is a significant array of solar panels and a sophisticated water collecting system, while waste is processed on site by the occupants and picked up weekly by the council.
+As the property can only be accessed by boat, there is limited electricity and none of the usual perks found at your average holiday home.
+It’s for this exact reason there is a significant array of solar panels and a sophisticated water collecting system, while waste needs to be processed on-site by the occupants and picked up weekly by the council.